Your pet wants you to read our newsletter. (Then give them a treat.)

 The Seattle Barkery launched their first dog food truck in 2014 with treats made from simple, natural, locally sourced ingredients.
 Now with two food trucks, a brick-and-mortar store, and a treat bar, the Barkery’s popular offerings include air-fried chicken hearts, cheezy donuts, and the Instagrammable Hound Dog Cake, which is a popular choice for a “gotcha day” party.
 Be sure to plan a visit with your dog to Marymoor Park — an incredible 40-acre off-leash park in Redmond where The Seattle Barkery’s original treat truck is — to indulge your pup with one of their enticing goodies.

+This one is for the cats, too (finally!).
 Fido to Go’s “gourmutt food truck” in Chicago offers natural, healthy dog treats, including hand-crafted canine cookies and ice cream.
-Launched in 2011 as the first-ever dog treat truck, Fido recently expanded to Huntington Beach, Cali.
-Their dog-friendly menu includes grain- and gluten-free baked cookies, whole-wheat biscuits, and other frozen treats.
-Fido even has a selection of treats like beef liver bites and salmon steak niblets for curious cats.
+Launched in 2011 as the first-ever dog treat truck, Fido recently expanded to Huntington Beach, California.
+Their dog-friendly menu includes grain-and gluten-free baked cookies, whole-wheat biscuits, and other frozen treats.
+Fido even has a selection of treats, including beef liver bites and salmon steak niblets for curious cats.

 Over in Kansas City, the Barkville Bakery’s treats are handmade with fresh, locally sourced ingredients through partnerships with local farms.
 You can find their cute sports-themed cookies, pupcakes, and cider donuts at the Treat Waggin’, which is roaming the Kansas City area, and in their brick-and-mortar store.

-Spoil your dog and help a pup in need with Homegrown Hound.
-Their Snackin Waggin truck raises funds and awareness for homeless pups around the Dallas Fort Worth area, donating 100% of their proceeds to Rescue 2 Rescue.
+Spoil your dog and help a pup in need with Homegrown Hound through their Snackin’ Waggin’ truck.
 Homegrown’s healthy gourmet treats are made fresh daily with human-grade ingredients.
 The menu includes hot dogs for dogs, veggie balls, and specially formulated homemade dog food for dogs with allergies or sensitive stomachs.

 Denver’s first dog food truck launched in January 2021.
 Bone Apétreat’s menu includes all-natural human-grade treats, frozen yogurt, and a variety of dog chews made free of chemicals.
 They also source other delicious treats from local Colorado bakeries.
 Plus, did we mention that they give out free whipped cream pup cups?